A Community-Led Process and Tools for Planning

 6. It’s important to note that while the steps are numbered to indicate an ideal approach, the reality is that they may sometimes happen out of order.
 Regardless, most people seem to find the numbers somewhat reassuring.
 The challenge of organizing in a different order is that while it may sometimes work, it is perhaps less than ideal in that it can create confusion as well as result in taking more time.
 What is apparent is that when a step is missed, it is not unusual for the planning process to stall.
 In that case it is ultimately more efficient to take the time to back up and complete the missing step.
 On the other hand, some do-overs and revisions are inevitable in a complex process because new information or feedback may be received or opportunities can sometimes change earlier results.

-To access more information about each of the 10 steps and download tools from our extensive library, please register at this link.
+To access more information about each of the 10 steps and access tools:

 ...catalyzing collective capacity for the collaboration, innovation and systems change that is essential for resolving complex social, economic, and environmental issues.